-The Severn and Thames Way follows along the majestic River Severn, the River Avon and along the Kennet & Avon Canal before reaching the River Thames in Reading.
-As such, families and leisure cyclists will love this route – you only climb 4,921 feet (1,500 m) in total.
+The Severn and Thames Way follows the majestic River Severn, River Avon and Kennet & Avon Canal before reaching the River Thames in Reading.
+As such, families and easy-going cyclists will love this route – you only climb 4,921 feet (1,500 m) in total.
 The route mostly traces towpaths and traffic-free ways, just bear in mind that surfaces can be a bit muddy after rain so make sure your tyres have suitable tread.

 Your adventure begins in Gloucester, a bustling city known for its beautiful cathedral which featured in the Harry Potter movies, and renovated docks.
 With direct train connections to Birmingham, Nottingham, Cardiff and London, Gloucester is easy to reach from across the UK.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.